 Welcome to the Structural Biology Facility.
 Since its inception in 2004, the Structural Biology Facility has trained research technicians, and established protein expression, purification and crystallization laboratories accessible to all.

 The overall purpose of the Structural Biology Facility is to provide access to state of the art structural biology instrumentation for the purpose of applying structural techniques to the analysis of important cancer-related biological macromolecules, providing basic knowledge of disease mechanism, driving research and directing the synthesis of novel therapeutics.

 Atomic images of the arrangement of amino acid side chains in three dimensions gives the details needed to visualize the active sites of enzymes, see the DNA binding sites of transcription factors and view the protein-protein interactions of signaling molecules.
 Function can be understood through determination of atomic structures.
 Modification of the function of macromolecules is a key to developing specific therapies without side effects.

-The Structural Biology Facility is divided into four main laboratory components:
+The Structural Biology Facility has four main services:

-Protein Expression and Purification (PrEP) Lab – This lab is dedicated to the high yield production, purification and labeling of protein which is used by investigators for a wide range of purposes.
+Protein Expression and Purification (PrEP) – The PrEP service is dedicated to the high yield production, purification and labeling of protein which is used by investigators for a wide range of purposes.